 - Set up automatic deposits.
 This is a great way to save your money before you spend it.
 This can be done in two ways.
 Using your direct deposit, a portion of your regular deposit is automatically transferred into your savings account.
 Or, you can set up automatic transfers, which is regularly scheduled to transfer money from your savings to another account.
 In this way, you’re not tempted to spend that portion of your savings.
 Out of sight, out of mind.

 - Take advantage of round-up savings programs.
-Do a quick search online and you’ll likely find a variety of savings programs.
 These programs will automatically round up your purchases to the nearest dollar and add the difference to a savings account.
 Each program works a little bit differently, so be sure to do your research.
 This is a great way to save money without even thinking about it!